open-telemetry/opentelemetry-js/getting-started/README.md

 ([link to TypeScript version](ts-example/README.md#initialize-a-meter-and-collect-metrics))

-To create and monitor metrics, we need a `Meter`.
-In OpenTelemetry, a `Meter` is the mechanism used to create and manage metrics, labels, and metric exporters.
+You need a `Meter` to create and monitor metrics.
+A `Meter` in OpenTelemetry is the mechanism used to create and manage metrics, labels, and metric exporters.

 Create a file named `monitoring.js` and add the following code: